Limenius/symfony-react-sandbox/README.md

 How to run it
 =============

-Requirements: you need a recent version of node, like `v5.5.0`, and Webpack installed (you can install it with `npm install -g webpack webpack-dev-server`.
+Requirements: you need a recent version of node, and Webpack installed (you can install it with `npm install -g webpack webpack-dev-server`).

     git clone https://github.com/Limenius/symfony-react-sandbox.git
     cd symfony-react-sandbox